opengeos/leafmap/README.md

 ## Introduction

-**leafmap** is a Python package for geospatial analysis and interactive mapping with minimal coding.
-It is a spin-off the [geemap](https://geemap.org) Python package, which was designed specifically to work with [Google Earth Engine](https://earthengine.google.com) (GEE).
-However, not all users in the geospatial community have a GEE account. **leafmap** is designed to fill this gap for non-GEE users.
-It enables users to perform geospatial analysis and interactive mapping in a Jupyter-based environment with minimal coding.
-It is built upon a number of open-source packages, including [folium](https://github.com/python-visualization/folium) and [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) (for creating interactive maps), [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) and [whiteboxgui](https://github.com/giswqs/whiteboxgui) (for analyzing geospatial data), and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) (for designing interactive graphical user interface).
+**leafmap** is a Python package for geospatial analysis and interactive mapping in a Jupyter environment.
+It is a spin-off project of the [geemap](https://geemap.org) Python package, which was designed specifically to work with [Google Earth Engine](https://earthengine.google.com) (GEE).
+However, not everyone in the geospatial community has a GEE account. **leafmap** is designed to fill this gap for non-GEE users.
+It enables users to perform advanced geospatial analysis and interactive mapping with minimal coding in a Jupyter environment (e.g., Google Colab, JupyterLab, Jupyter notebook).
+It is built upon a number of open-source packages, such as [folium](https://github.com/python-visualization/folium) and [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) (for creating interactive maps), [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) and [whiteboxgui](https://github.com/giswqs/whiteboxgui) (for analyzing geospatial data), and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) (for designing interactive graphical user interface).

 The [WhiteboxTools](https://github.com/jblindsay/whitebox-tools) library currently contains **447** tools, which are each grouped based on their main function into one of the following categories.
 For a list of available tools with comprehensive documentation and usage details, please see the [WhiteboxTools User Manual](https://jblindsay.github.io/wbt_book/available_tools/index.html).